yufei-pan/multiSSH3/README.md

   -ci, --copy_id        Copy the ssh id to the hosts -I, -nh, --no_history
                         Do not record the command to history.
-Default: False -hf HISTORY_FILE, --history_file HISTORY_FILE
+Default: False -hf, --history_file HISTORY_FILE
                         The file to store the history. (default: ~/.mssh_history) --script              Run the command in script mode, short for -SCRIPT or --no_watch --skip_unreachable --no_env --no_history --greppable --error_only
-  -e ENCODING, --encoding ENCODING
+  -e, --encoding ENCODING
-                        The encoding to use for the output. (default: utf-8) -dt DIFF_DISPLAY_THRESHOLD, --diff_display_threshold DIFF_DISPLAY_THRESHOLD
+                        The encoding to use for the output. (default: utf-8) -dt, --diff_display_threshold DIFF_DISPLAY_THRESHOLD
                         The threshold of lines to display the diff when files differ. {0-1} Set to 0 to always display the diff.
 Set to 1 to disable diff.
 (Only merge same) (default: 0.6)
   --force_truecolor     Force truecolor output even when not in a truecolor terminal. (default: False) --add_control_master_config